 The Resurrection; its Relevance Today

 The fact of the resurrection stands at the center of Christianity.
-The empty tomb is the sign of God’s promise to raise Christ from the dead as a testament to His victory over sin!
+The empty tomb is the sign of God’s promise to raise Christ from the dead as a testament to His victory over sin.
 Yet sceptics scorn the idea of the physical and bodily resurrection.
-In this sermon on Acts 17:18, Dr. Martyn Lloyd-Jones shows that there is nothing new in their criticisms against the resurrection, for in the days of the apostles there were those who scorned and scoffed at the resurrection.
-But there is no excuse for rejecting the resurrection because all the evidence is clear, Christ rose from the dead!
-But it is sin that corrupts and blinds, so mankind is unable and unwilling to believe in Jesus.
-Mankind’s fundamental problem is that he is sinful.
-All his great wisdom and learning is subject to his sinful nature.
-The only answer to man’s problem is the grace of God in salvation.
-God has appointed His Son as the only way any man can be saved.
-The only escape from the judgement of God is through faith in the Gospel.
+In this sermon on the resurrection from Acts 17:18, Dr. Martyn Lloyd-Jones shows that there is nothing new in their criticisms against the resurrection, for in the days of the apostles there were those who scorned and scoffed at the resurrection.
+But there is no excuse for rejecting the resurrection because all the evidence is clear: Christ rose from the dead.
+But it is sin that corrupts and blinds, so humankind is unable and unwilling to believe in Jesus.
+Humanity’s fundamental problem is that they are sinful.
+All humanity’s great wisdom and learning is subject to its sinful nature.
+The only answer to humanity’s problem is the grace of God in salvation.
+God has appointed His Son as the only way anyone can be saved.
+The only escape from the judgement of God is through faith in the gospel.
 This is the most important message that the world can hear.
-It is the message that Jesus has died and rose from the dead for the salvation of sinners!
+It is the message that Jesus has died and rose from the dead for the salvation of sinners.

 Additional Scripture Translations

 18And some of the Epicurean and Stoic philosophers as well were conversing with him.
 Some were saying, “What could this scavenger of tidbits want to say?”
 Others, “He seems to be a proclaimer of strange deities,”—because he was preaching Jesus and the resurrection.